silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Coda/connect-a-coda-app-integration.md

 {% endhint %}

-The next step is 3\.
-Connect your Coda account to Cerby, which you must complete from your Cerby dashboard.
+The next step is [3.
+Connect your Coda account to Cerby](connect-a-coda-app-integration.md#id-3.-connect-your-coda-account-to-cerby), which you must complete from your Cerby dashboard.

 ### 3\.
 Connect your Coda account to Cerby